geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now a straggler from the routed baud 5S0

-ReveaPd the deeds of Pyros' slaught'ring hand ;
+ReveaPd the deeds of Pyros' slaught'ring hand;
 Much mourn'd the king Abestos', Calcios' doom,
 And hastes to save the living from the tomb.
 Alike Albruno's glories Pyros knew,
-To aid his troops with equal haste he flew ;
+To aid his troops with equal haste he flew;
 On fierce Albruno came — to meet the sprite
 The fiery monarch rushes to the fight;
 On either side their hosts die war suspend,